Large-Momentum Effective Theory

-As we have explained in the last section, the above factorization is guaranteed on the physics ground because the difference between quasi-PDFs and light-cone PDFs is the order of limits in $P\to \infty$ and $\Lambda_{\rm UV}\to \infty$, and the IR physics in both quantities must be the same.
+As we have explained in the \sec{lamet}, the above factorization is guaranteed on the physics ground because the difference between quasi-PDFs and light-cone PDFs is the order of limits in $P^z\to \infty$ and $\Lambda_{\rm UV}\to \infty$, and the IR physics in both quantities must be the same.
 An all-order factorization proof for the quark quasi-PDF in perturbation theory was first given with a diagrammatical approach~\cite{Ma:2014jla}.
 The formula has also been derived using the operator product expansion (OPE) of nonlocal Wilson-line operators~\cite{Izubuchi:2018srq,Ma:2017pxb,Wang:2019tgg}.
 Here we outline the diagrammatic proof similar to~\cite{Ma:2014jla}, showing that the collinear divergences of the quasi-PDFs do factorize and are equal to those of the light-cone PDFs.
 Since the collinear divergence is a concept in perturbation theory, we will show the factorization using a massless external quark state with lightlike momentum $P^\mu=(P^z,0,0,P^z)$.
 While the proof is only for perturbative free quark states, the factorization formulas are widely believed to be true nonperturbatively as well.
 We use DR to regulate both UV and collinear divergences and only consider bare quantities, since UV renormalization does not change the leading collinear divergences.

-Before the analysis, we should mention that all the soft divergences cancel for the quasi-PDFs, as has been discussed in \sec{lamet-rg}, thus we only need to focus on the collinear divergences.
-To obtain an intuitive understanding of the structure for collinear divergences, we start from the one-loop diagram in Fig.~\ref{fig:qoneloop1} in the Feynman gauge.
+Before the analysis, we should mention that all the soft divergences cancel between the real and virtual contributions to the quasi-PDFs, as discussed in \sec{lamet-rg}, thus we only need to focus on the collinear divergences.
+To obtain an intuitive understanding of the structure for collinear divergences, we start from the one-loop diagram in \fig{qoneloop1} in the Feynman gauge.
 The integral reads